Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 "Harry," Hermione said, putting her hand on his, "why don't you come over today?
 It's no good, sitting here by yourself.
 People miss you.
 People want to see you."

 Harry didn't look at her.
 "I can't, Hermione.
 The last time I went there everyone was just . . . miserable.
 After two minutes I felt like jumping out the attic window.
 I get it that their son died, their brother died, but . . . enough already."
 He ate a spoonful of porridge and grinned at her.
 "It is better than cornflakes."

 "Mrs. Weasley does cook every once in a while.
 Her meals are just as good as ever."

 Harry shook his head.
 "I can't.
 I have enough to deal with.
-Andromeda came over a couple of days ago, maybe a week, I don't know, and she brought Teddy, and it all came back."
+Andromeda came over a couple of days ago, maybe a week, I don't remember, and she brought Teddy, and it all came back."
 In his mind he saw two bodies laid out along the wall amidst the wreckage of the Great Hall, the last Marauder lying dead next to his bride, his final hope of happiness in a tormented life, now ended.
 He pushed the bowl away; he had lost his appetite.
 "Besides, I'm not here by myself.
 Bill is home every evening and Fleur is here a lot during the day."